oracle/graal/substratevm/README.md

 xcode-select --install
 ```

+If necessary, you can still build a native image that will not depend on C Libraries on the
+machine(s) to be run on.
+With the `--static` option all bits of a C library get
+embedded into the image.
+In this case, the image size gets bigger and certain C
+library features may not work.

 #### Prerequisites for Using Native Image on Windows
 To make use of Native Image on Windows, follow the further recommendations.
 The
 required Microsoft Visual C++ (MSVC) version depends on the JDK version that